 VALDEZ MAGAÑA G, RODRÍGUEZ A, ZHANG H, WEBB R and ALBERIO R, 2014.
 Paracrine effects of embryo-derived FGF4 and BMP4 during pig trophoblast elongation.
 Developmental biology.
 387(1), 15-27

 Our laboratory investigates the developmental mechanisms of early mammalian embryos.
-Our aim is to gain understanding of the molecular regulation of cell decisions during the onset of gastrulation.
-This is the period when the key lineages that make the adult organism are first set in the fetus.
-Understanding how these processes are controlled in vivo can help us develop better technologies for the generation of useful cell types in vitro and with potential uses in regenerative medicine and livestock production.
+Our aim is to gain understanding of the molecular regulation of cell decisions between the period when the blastocyst forms and the onset of gastrulation.
+This is a key period when the key lineages that make the adult organism are first set in the fetus and the placenta forms.
+Understanding how these processes are controlled in vivo can help us improve embryo survival and develop better technologies for the generation of useful cell types in vitro with potential uses in regenerative medicine and livestock production.

 Our lab is embedded within CeLAB (https://www.nottingham.ac.uk/research/groups/large-animal-biotechnology/), a unique UK resource dedicated to research in Large Animal Biotechnology.

 The current main research areas in our lab include: